-This week is Crohn’s and Colitis Awareness week.
+Crohn’s and Colitis Awareness week was developed to raise awareness and increase understanding of these common diseases.
 Crohn’s disease and Ulcerative Colitis, together referred to as Inflammatory Bowel Disease, are serious illnesses that affect more than 5 million people worldwide.
 We would like to shed some light on these diseases, the treatments, and the interactions between the microbiome and IBD.

 IBD or IBS?

 What is the difference between Inflammatory Bowel Disease (IBD) and irritable bowel syndrome (IBS)?
 Often mistaken for each other, these acronyms represent two very different conditions.
 When talking about IBD, we are typically referring to the two main forms of IBD; Crohn's Disease and Ulcerative Colitis.
 Both involve long-lasting inflammation and ulcers (sores) in the digestive tract and have diarrhea and abdominal pain as the main symptoms.
 In contrast, while IBS does not involve inflammation, IBS symptoms can include diarrhea and intense stomach cramps, similar to IBD.
 The similarity in the symptoms of IBD and IBS may lead to the common misconception that IBD and IBS are one and the same.

 Emerging treatment for IBD – the microbiome

 There is currently no cure for IBD, only treatment.
 From the available treatments, medications that focus on alleviating symptoms by reducing inflammation (5 ASA-containing drugs) and/or preventing the immune system from causing inflammation (corticosteroids and other immunosuppressants) are the most common.
 While the latter is the standard of care for Crohn’s disease, many patients do not respond well which is driving the development of substitute or accompanying treatments.